 What is Disability Living Allowance (DLA) for children?

 DLA is to help pay for the additional costs of your child’s long term health condition or disability.
 The benefit is split in to two parts, care and mobility or a combination of the two and is paid for your child up to the age of 16 years old.

-The Mobility component is paid at two levels dependant on your child mobility needs.
-The Care component is paid at 3 levels, low, middle and high depending on the additional support your child requires due to their long term health condition or disability.
+The mobility component is paid at two levels dependent on your child's mobility needs.
+The care component is paid at three levels, low, middle and high depending on the additional support your child requires due to their long-term health condition or disability.

 Who is eligible?

 DLA is paid for children under the age of 16.
 The claim can be made by parents, carers or guardians, foster parents and older siblings who have caring responsibilities for the child.

 The benefit considers the additional needs of the child compared with where you would expect a child of average health to be developmentally, as well as how their long-term condition or disability affects them.